Skip to content

 • There is an HST charge for the service.

-• I better have my account payments up to date, or they will not do this unless I pay all outstanding costs with a credit card.
+• I had better have my account payments up to date, or they would not do this unless I paid all outstanding costs with a credit card.

 • If I got a new iPhone N (where N is the next great iPhone that just came out), I have to wait at least 90 days to have it unlocked.